King Zhaoxiang of Qin: War against Zhao

 In 283 BC, King Zhaoxiang offered to trade fifteen cities in exchange for the Heshibi jade, which was in the state of Zhao's possession.
 King Huiwen of Zhao was attracted by the offer and agreed to the trade.
 However, the Zhao ambassador Lin Xiangru (藺相如) figured out that Qin never meant to hold up their end of the deal, and managed to return the jade back to Zhao.
 During the following three years (282 BC to 280 BC), Qin attacked Zhao multiple times, capturing cities such as Shicheng (石城), Lin (藺), Lishi (離石), Qi (祁) and Guanglang (光狼城), killing 20,000 men, and forcing Zhao to agree to send hostages and concede lands in exchange for returning the captured cities.
 During the armistice meeting held at Mianchi (澠池), King Zhaoxiang attempted to humiliate King Huiwen, but was forced to back down when Lin Xiangru threatened to physically harm the Qin king.

-In 273 BC, Wei and Zhao allied together to attack Han's Huayang (華陽).
+In 273 BC, Wei and Zhao allied together to attack the Han city of Huayang (華陽).
 Qin offered military help to Han, defeating and killing 130,000 Wei soldiers, and drowning 20,000 Zhao soldiers in the Yellow River.
-In 269 BC, King Huiwen of Zhao backflipped on his previous promise to send hostages and concede land.
+In 269 BC, King Huiwen of Zhao reneged on his previous promise to send hostages and concede land.
 In response, Qin attacked Zhao and laid siege to Yuyu (閼與).
 The siege was lifted after the Zhao general Zhao She (趙奢) ambushed and decisively defeated the invading Qin army.
 In 265 BC, Qin struck back at Zhao and captured three cities, and King Huiwen of Zhao resorted to sending his son to the state of Qi in exchange for Qi assistance, which forced the Qin army to withdraw.

 Battle of Changping and the Siege of Handan

 In 262 BC, Bai Qi attacked and cut off the Shangdang Commandery from the Han mainland.
 King Huanhui of Han was fearful of Qin military power, and decided to concede Shangdang.
-However, the local commanders Jin Tao (靳黈) refused to do so, thus King Huaihui then replaced him with a new commander Feng Ting (馮亭), but he refused as well and instead suggested surrendering the region to the state of Zhao, with the intention of bringing on a conflict between Qin and Zhao.
-Despite opposition from his brother Lord Pingyang (平陽君), King Xiaocheng of Zhao and Lord Pingyuan both decided to accept the annexation of Shangdang.
+However, the local commander Jin Tao (靳黈) refused to do so, thus King Huaihui then replaced him with a new commander Feng Ting (馮亭), but he refused as well and instead suggested surrendering the region to the state of Zhao, with the intention of starting a conflict between Qin and Zhao.
+Despite opposition from his brother Lord Pingyang (平陽君), King Xiaocheng of Zhao and Lord Pingyuan both decided to accept the annexation of Shangdang by Zhao.